nasa/openmct/docs/src/design/proposals/APIRedesign.md

 [ ] Creating new features and implementing them additively is well-supported.
 [ ] Easy to add/remove features which involve multiple concerns.
+[ ] Features can be self-contained.
+[ ] Declarative syntax makes it easy to tell what's in use.

 ## Requirements